 Regulations Are Just the Start of Vehicle Safety

 These are just some of the considerations that regulators are asking of makers of self-driving cars.
 While the technology may be there for a car to drive itself, it is clear that for these cars to be safe, there will have to be many considerations that go beyond just routine driving.

 And although government standards are not automatically evidence of negligence of they are not followed, they at least provide a framework of what reasonable behavior is, in the event things go wrong.

 If you have been injured in a car accident, make sure the negligent party is held responsible.
-Contact the injury and accident attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss the handling of your case.
+Contact the injury and accident attorneys of Brassel Alexander, LLC today for a free consultation to discuss the handling of your case.